Rating: ![]()

 1995-12-23

-Three separate movies based on short stories written by renowned anime director and manga artist Katsuhiro Otomo (of Akira fame).
+Memories is made up of three separate movies based on short stories written by renowned anime director and manga artist Katsuhiro Otomo (of AKIRA fame).

 A group of space salvagers answer an SOS call, only to find themselves trapped in a mysterious space ship haunted by images of the life of a former opera diva that begin to draw them in like a magnet.

-An employee of a pharmaceutical company has a cold.
-His fellow employees suggest he tries their new cold medicine sitting in the boss's desk.
-However, what he mistakenly takes proves to be a new experimental biological weapon.
-People die and machinery malfunctions at the strange and deadly odour coming from our hapless and helpless hero.
+An employee of a pharmaceutical company looking to try a new cold medicine under development accidentally takes an experimental biological weapon.
+People die and machinery malfunctions in the strange and deadly odour coming from our hapless and helpless hero.

-First off let me start by stating that these movies are not for everyone.
+First off, let me start by stating that these short films are not for everyone.
 If you belong to the guts flying, bombs exploding, instant gratification anime crowd then this production is definitely not for you.
-If you're the type of anime fan who likes to think after a movie about its meaning then you should definitely go try and watch Memories.
-Since there are three movies, this review has been split accordingly.
+If you're the type of anime fan who likes to think about a movie's meaning after it's over, then you should definitely go watch Memories.
+Since there are three vignettes, this review is split accordingly.

 This little imagery poem is all about reality and illusion.
 Would you want to live in a perfect world, where there is no sorrow and you are surrounded by your loved ones?
-Of course you do.
+Of course you would.
 But what if this perfect world is nothing but an illusion?
 That's the question this movie asks.
-A once famous opera diva who had tragically lost both her lover and her voice builds the mysterious ship holding all her cherished memories and moments, inviting the salvagers to share her illusion.
-To live in a world where their worries are forgotten and their dead loved ones are brought back to life.
+A once-famous opera diva who tragically lost both her lover and her voice builds a mysterious ship holding all her cherished memories and moments.
+She invites the salvagers to share her illusion--to live in a world where their worries are forgotten and their dead loved ones are brought back to life.

-The movie handles the question well and doesn't really give a clear cut answer, leaving the viewers to form their own opinion.
-The music (composed by the legendary Yoko Kanno of Macross Plus, Escaflowne and Cowboy Bebop) is simply awe inspiring, and is coupled with the movie's amazingly fluid animation to form some of the best sequences ever seen in anime.
-There's a spoiler ahead by the way... **SPOILER** The last scene in particular was extremely beautiful, where the opera singer performs 'Madame Butterfly' for the last time as the ship starts to disintegrate.
-Music and animation choreographed to perfection! **END OF SPOILER**
+The movie handles the question well and doesn't really give a clear-cut answer, leaving the viewers to form their own opinion.
+The music (composed by the legendary Yoko Kanno of Macross Plus, Escaflowne and Cowboy Bebop) is simply awe-inspiring, and is coupled with the movie's amazingly fluid animation to form some of the best sequences ever seen in anime.
+The last scene in particular is extremely beautiful--music and animation choreographed to perfection!

-All in all, this was the best of the three movies and will get you thinking a lot long after the rolling credits.
+All in all, this is the best of the three shorts and will keep you thinking long after the credits roll.

-This is the most light hearted of the three movies as can be expected from its absurdly hilarious premise.
+This is the most lighthearted of the three movies, as you might expect from its hilariously absurd premise.
 It does, however, belong to the genre of dark comedy.
-People die all around our hapless hero, who is so ignorant of what is going on around him you can't but stop and snicker.
-The upbeat, and very weird but fun, jazzy soundtrack made the contrast between Stink Bomb and the dead serious, orchestral Magnetic Rose even more profound.
+People die all around our hapless hero, who is so ignorant of what is going on around him you can't help but snicker.
+The upbeat, weird-but-fun, jazzy soundtrack makes the contrast between Stink Bomb and the dead-serious, orchestral Magnetic Rose even more profound.
 If you set off to look for hidden meaning or even plain old common sense in this little number, then you'll be sorely disappointed.
-The light hearted Stink Bomb was meant to be just that.
-A fun little romp that should crack a smile after the very grim Magnetic Rose.
+The lighthearted Stink Bomb was meant to be just that: A fun little romp that should elicit a smile after the grim Magnetic Rose.

 Not the best of the three, but definitely a very good, and most of all fun, movie.

-The shorter of the three movies (about 30 minutes only) and the weirder, but perhaps the one that will give you the most food for thought.
+At only half an hour Cannon Fodder is shortest of the three movies, and the weirdest, but perhaps the one that will give you the most food for thought.
 The artwork is purposely ugly, with a strange palette of grays and browns.
-The whole city has a decayed decrepit look that mirrors the people's spirits, whose only form of revolt is protesting against the use of toxic gunpowder in cannons and demanding the government to use a non toxic one.
+The whole city has a decaying, decrepit look that mirrors the people's spirits, whose only form of revolt is protesting against the use of toxic gunpowder in cannons and demanding the government use a non-toxic one.
 A very depressing environment I have rarely seen in an anime.
-This movie's theme is socialism.
-If everyone had enough to eat, had his position in society secure then they should be happy, right?
+This movie's theme is socialism; If everyone had enough to eat, had his position in society secure, then they should be happy, right?
 Then why are the citizen of Cannon City unhappy?
 What is missing?

-If there was ever an anime that could be categorized as 'Definitely not for everyone' then Cannon Fodder should be it.
-But if you fancy yourself a lover of 'Thinking Man's Anime' and are open minded enough for its strange art, then you should definitely check out Cannon Fodder.
+If there was ever an anime that could be categorized as "definitely not for everyone," Cannon Fodder is it.
+But if you fancy yourself a lover of "Thinking Man's Anime" and are open-minded enough for its strange art, then you should definitely give it a look.

-There are few animes out there that could be called thought provoking.
+There are few animes out there that could be called truly thought-provoking.
 Few that could be called works of art.
 And fewer still are those that achieve both.
 Memories is such a movie.
-Technically perfect, and mentally jarring.
-Highly recommended.
+Technically perfect, and mentally jarring--highly recommended.

 Columbia Home Video's subtitled-only DVD features the film with English, French, Spanish, or Portuguese subtitles.